xperterra/CA-Core/source/pages-ca-scratch/_includes/ext-communication-intro.md

 <!--- Text entered into this file will appear at the top of the profiles page before the Formal Views of the profile content. -->

-Indentifies languages that services are provided in at the location.
+Indentifies a language that is used to services are provide services at a Location or Organization.

-**Notes:**
-- This is adapted (generalized) from the [ext-location-language](https://simplifier.net/ProvincialProviderRe/organizationLanguage) extension used in the ON PPR guide which is semantically different than Resource.language
+**Note** this extension was created to meet the requirement of [ext-location-language](https://simplifier.net/ProvincialProviderRe/organizationLanguage) extension used in the ON PPR guide which is semantically different than Resource.language.
+The implementation is different, witht the intent of being more consistent with the Communication element on the Patient and Practioner resources.

 {% include link-list.md %}